chavi-g/DATA-598-WI20-week-5/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mysimplecompendium is to ...
+The goal of mysimplecompendium is to demonstrate the creation of an R package.

 ## Installation